 - Trouble sleeping

 - Drooling more than usual

 If your baby has any of these symptoms while teething and continues to be cranky and uncomfortable, call your pediatrician.

 How to Soothe a Teething Baby

-The Food and Drug Administration recommends that parents and caregivers not use benzocaine products for children younger than 2, except under the advice and supervision of a health care professional.
-Benzocaine is an over-the-counter anesthetic, usually under the product names Anbesol, Hurricaine, Orajel, Baby Orajel and Orabase.
+.
+"These products carry serious risks and provide little to no benefits for treating oral pain, including sore gums in infants due to teething.”
+Benzocaine is an over-the-counter anesthetic, which the FDA notes are usually under the product names Anbesol, Hurricaine, Orajel, Baby Orajel and Orabase.
 Benzocaine has been associated with a rare but serious—and sometimes fatal—condition called methemoglobinemia, a disorder in which the amount of oxygen carried through the blood stream is greatly reduced.

 More from MouthHealthy